in-rolls/parse_searchable_rolls/README.md

-# Parsing Electoral Roll PDFs
+# Parsing Searchable Electoral Roll PDFs

 The repository provides scripts for parsing searchable Indian Electoral Roll pdfs and links to the data along with a summary of the issues and some summary statistics for each state.